technout/tts_gtk/README.md

 License
 -------
-TTS_GTK is released under the same terms of the Mozilla Public License 2.0. (as well for TTS) Please refer to the LICENSE file.
+TTS_GTK is released under the same terms of the Mozilla Public License 2.0 (as well for TTS).
+Please refer to the LICENSE file.